PerpetualOwl/cs2620-wire-protocol/notebook.md

 Started working on client. so the way it handles stuff
 1. it constantly waits for inputs from users.
 When it receives a command, it does the requested action by the user and sends off a packet to the server
 2. it constantly waits for packets from the server

+## 2/9/25

+Fixed lots of messaging related bugs and ironed out the packet passing models.

+going to add unit tests next